NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Herbalist.md

 * * *

-You can create remedies and other herbal products.
-You gain the basic alchemy benefits, though they apply only for herbal items: alchemical items with the healing trait, plus antidote and antiplague.
-You gain batches of infused reagents per day equal to your level or half your level if you didn't make your daily preparations in the wilderness.
-Your advanced alchemy level for creating these is 1 and doesn't increase on its own.
+You can create natural remedies.
+You gain the advanced alchemy benefits.
+You can use advanced alchemy to create 4 alchemical consumables with the healing trait, though the number is reduced by 2 if you didn't make your daily preparations in the wilderness.
+These consumables are called your herbal items.
+You remember herbal item formulas and don't need a formula book for them.

-You become an expert in Nature and can use Nature instead of Crafting to Craft herbal items.
-You don't need to be trained in Crafting or have the Alchemical Crafting feat to do so, and you can use healer's tools instead of alchemist's tools.

 **Special** You can't select another dedication feat until you have gained two other feats from the Herbalist archetype.